ValdemarGr/mezel/README.md

 Mezel is work-in-progress.
 I daily drive it with Metals using NeoVim, but any Metals-enabled editor works.
 A non-exhaustive list of features that work:
-* Semanticdb consumption from Bazel (code navigation)
+* Semanticdb consumption from Bazel (code navigation).
-* External dependencies (from maven for instance, but also locally built and imported jars)
+* External dependencies (from maven for instance, but also locally built and imported jars).
-* Presentation compiler support with plugins (type hints and such)
+* Presentation compiler support with plugins (type hints and such).
-* Caching of semanticdb files (bazel clears the output directory on every build)
+* Caching of semanticdb files (bazel clears the output directory on every build).
-* Streamed diagnostics reporting for errors and warnings (diagnostics will appear as they are generated instead of waiting for the build to finish)
+* Streamed diagnostics reporting for errors and warnings (diagnostics will appear as they are generated instead of waiting for the build to finish).
-* Build change propagation (mezel always builds all targets so you get full diagnostics)
+* Build change propagation (mezel always builds all targets so you get full diagnostics).
-* Logging of all build events with performance traces
+* Logging of all build events with performance traces.
-* Build isolation, uses a custom `--output_base` to avoid destroying your build cache
+* Build isolation, uses a custom `--output_base` to avoid destroying your build cache.
-* Custom build/query flags
+* Custom build/query flags.
-* Semi-automatic configuration generation
+* Semi-automatic configuration generation.
-* Minimal build target definitons using ijars over jars
+* Minimal build target definitons using ijars over jars.
 * Automatic reload on build change.
-* IntelliJ support (lightly tested)
+* IntelliJ support (lightly tested).
+* Task cancellation.

 Things that I will be working that Mezel doesn't support yet:
 * Caching of output jars/ijars from local targets (improves DX on big refactorings since transitive jars will persist through bazel output extermination)